KaveriBridge/sslc/social/ch32-Entrepreneurship/exam-qna.md

 ### Entrepreneurship is a creative activity.
 How ?
+* Ability to create and build something
+* Knack of sensing the opportunity
+* Contradiction
+* Attitude of seeking opportunity
+* Take calculated risks
+* Derive setting up of benefits
+* Organised and purposeful

 ### List out the functions of an entrepreneur.
 * Prepares various plans for business
 * Organises factors of production